fmontes/fmontes-gatsby/content/blog/how-to-manage-angular-state-in-your-components/index.md

 );
 ```

-The `updateError` receives the error message, and use the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) to combine with the old state and return the new state.
+The `updateError` receives the error message and use the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) to combine with the old state and return the new state.

 The `setLoading` works the same as the previous one but with the `loading` property.

 ##### Add cars to parking

-This updater receive a car and just add it to the cars array using the spread operator.
+This updater receives a car and just adds it to the cars array using the spread operator.

 ```typescript
 readonly updateCars = this.updater((state: ParkingState, car: Car) => {